Conformal four-point ladder integrals in diverse dimensions and polylogarithms: Symmetrical polynomials in in the case

-Note that we introduce an auxiliary variable $x$ to underline that one should treat operators in bracket as commuting and put $x = z$ after applying all derivatives.
-Also note that if $p > \lambda - 1$ the corresponding terms in the sum nullifies after substituting $\alpha = 1$.
-Expression~\eqref{app02} allows us to single out the contribution proportional to the polylogs and get the following representation for the polynomial~\eqref{shu05}
+Note that we introduce an auxiliary variable $x$ to underline that one should treat operators in the brackets as commuting and put $x = z$ after applying all derivatives.
+Also note that if $p > \lambda - 1$, the corresponding terms in the sum are nullified after substituting $\alpha = 1$.
+Expression~\eqref{app02} allows us to single out the contribution proportional to the polylogs and get the following representation for the polynomial~\eqref{shu05}:

 This formula can be simplified by introducing another auxiliary variable $t$